 There are two rocks called Shap granite, pink granite and blue granite.
 Pink granite is a true granite, it is an igneous rock which originates from a large reservoir or Batholith, deep within the earth’s crust.
 Blue granite is a metamorphic rock known as Hornfels.
 It was formed when the native rock around the granite intrusion was altered by temperature and pressure.
 The zone of altered rock around the intrusion is known as a Metamorphic Aureole.

 Both the pink and blue granites are exploited for commercial purposes.
-Pink granite when cut and polished is used as an extremely durable building stone.
-With the coming of the railways it became a very popular architectural stone with the Victorians and has, and still is, been used as a decorative stone on buildings throughout Britain.
+Pink granite when cut and polished is used as an attractive and extremely durable building stone.
+With the coming of the railways it became a popular architectural stone with the Victorians and has, and still is, been used as a decorative stone on buildings throughout Britain.
 Blue granite is usually crushed and used as aggregate for concrete or as hardwearing road chippings.

 Five thousand years ago the first farmers arrived in Eastern Cumbria.
 The main rock type on the low moors and valleys around the Shap area is Carboniferous Limestone.
 The land around Shap is fertile and well drained, an ideal place for the pastoralists and their animals to settle.
 Once communities became established they marked the land with their stone and earth ceremonial monuments.